alexbt/sample-spring-boot-zookeeper-embedded/README.md

-What's up with repo ?
+What's up with this repo ?
 -------------------
 This project is me playing around with Zookeeper.
 Keep in mind that I'm not an export on this product.
 This sample project uses :
 * spring-boot